irosyadi/gitbook/note/welcome_note.md

-## Welcome to my Notes
+## About Note

-It will contain daily link I share with you.
+This repo will contain more deep and detiled explanation from what I wrote in blog.